MohammadrezaPourreza/Spider2/Spider2-Text2SQL/README.md

 - `instance_id`: the unique example id
 - `db`: the database id to which this question is addressed.
 - `question`: the natural language question
+- `plan`: detailed instruction / reference plan for solving this problem
 - `external_knowledge`(Not required): The filenames of external knowledge, documentation, and information required to answer this question are stored in documents.
 - `special_functions`(Not required): Special functions that may be needed to answer this question.
 - `database_tutorial`(Not required): For difficult databases, we provide some introductions to SQL-related knowledge in databases.